imsmithza/bidvest/bidvest_site_spec.md

 * We will use Wordpress as it is intended with pages for static pages, posts, for blog posts, and create custom post types for products, in order to future proof the installation, and make it user friendly.
 * A number of page templates will need to be created.
 * Key client expectation are the site will not go down, and if does we have multiple quickly accessible back ups that we can bring online very quickly.
+* Master / Staging and Live/Slave database set up ; will need to schedule daily, content changes in advance, approved then implemented via database replication.
-* The site will need tone responsive and work on all modern smartphones.
+* The site will need to be responsive and work on all modern smartphones.
 We have designed pages that fall back gracefully into  tablet view and mobile view.
 * We will need to load as many scripts in the footer and via CDN if possible to increase speed of the website.
-* Conditional plugin loading on a per page basis
+* Conditional plugin loading on a per page basis - Don to Read / Feedback

 #Project Plan